devlom/grav-skeleton-hola/pages/04.default/default.en.md

 ___

 This is default page for the pourpose of welcoming you to the amazing experience of Hola Theme!
 We hope you'll enjoy every moment of this project!
-Making you're own amazing website doesnt have to be hard and we hope you can experience that with Hola!
+Making you're own amazing website doesn't have to be hard and we hope you can experience that with Hola!

 **Every lines of code that you'll find here**
 ```